-The National Christian Elders Forum (NCEF) was inaugurated by the President of CAN on Thursday 15th January, 2015 as an Advisory, Mediatory, Reconciliatory, and Enlightening body of Christians Elders from the six geo-political zones of the country for CAN.
+The National Christian Elders Forum (NCEF) was inaugurated by the President of CAN on Thursday 15th January, 2015 at the invitation of Christian Social Movement of Nigeria, as an Advisory, Mediatory, Reconciliatory, and Enlightening body of Christians Elders from the six geo-political zones of the country for CAN.
 The NCEF works within and outside the Church to advocate for Christianity.

 In this Report, the NCEF provides reasons why Christian consensus for 2019 Elections may not be as effective as desired.
 The Report is provided to prompt Christians to take corrective measures for now, and for the future.

 REASON NUMBER 1: CHRISTIAN LEADERSHIP